Pennisetum: buyer's guide

 → Read also: Pennisetum: best varieties for pots.

-Choose according to ease of cultivation
+Choose by ease of cultivation

 Choosing Pennisetum, Pennisetum selection, choosing fountain grass